 The country requires that all operators of casinos pay 8.25% tax on all their net profits but players won’t be taxed.
 That means that you can play at any of the legal online casinos or the land-based casinos, knowing that when you strike that big win you get to take it all home.

 The Finnish Government has strict control and gambling regulations in place to protect not just themselves but also their citizens.
 It seems the rules have been set in place to guide players and help them stick to responsible gambling.

-The online casino industry has seen a rapid growth with new online casinos popping up daily.
-And while the Finnish might legally gamble at any of the state-owned operations, there is an uncertainty regarding the consequences of partaking in online gambling from a foreign operator.
+The online casino industry has seen rapid growth with new online casinos popping up daily.
+And while the Finnish might legally gamble at any of the state-owned operations, there is uncertainty regarding the consequences of partaking in online gambling from a foreign operator.
 Of course, there are Finns who completely disregard the rules and regulations because there are better offerings and games that can be found at some of the offshore casinos than at a Finnish Casino.
-Others however are treading lightly and unsure of whether they should step foot into the hundreds of offshore online casinos available.
+Others, however, are treading lightly and unsure of whether they should step foot into the hundreds of offshore online casinos available.

 For now, players can indulge in online gambling activities on foreign sites without having to worry about getting into trouble with the Government.
 While there are strict laws that prevent international gambling sites from advertising in Finland there are absolutely no laws that prevent Finnish players from partaking in gambling at international online casino sites.
 Payment transactions and IP addresses are not being monitored or blocked which gives you easy access to sites outside of Finland.